poweredgenl/smarthome/README.md

 - Power monitoring everything / plugs / dimmers etc.
   - DSMR is reading the central p1 power monitor and gathers this in the HASS energy dashboard.
 - The upstairs thermostats are joined in a climate group so i can control them as a whole floor. (eurotronic spirit zwave)
+- Nightly the HASS and frigate/AI-ML setup is backupped and transferred 1 locally to the drive 2 copied to the NAS 3 synced with a cloud storage provider. (using the 3 2 1 method for backups)

 ### Frigate / Synology surveillance tracking